Live From EuropeSaturday, July 4

 Verharmlosender Umgang mit der Klimakrise: Mit Wasserball und Sonnencreme in die Apokalypse "Heimat"-Partei FPÖ und Verbrenner-Fraktion ÖVP sind angesichts der lebensgefährlichen Hitze recht still, der Boulevard lenkt ab und die SPÖ hält am Lobautunnel fest

-der standard · about 5 hours ago
+der standard · 7 days ago

 Live From Europe